 Sound Based AI Diagnostics

 While many diseases present themselves with internal discomfort or behavioral changes, researchers have begun to investigate how the sound of a person's voice can be used to detect an underlying condition.

 Academics across the globe, most notably those at MIT and Cambridge, have developed techniques that can listen to the sound of a person, voice or cough to determine whether the person suffers from a viral condition.
 Most recently, this type of technology was used as a diagnostic method for the SARS-CoV-2 (COVID-19) virus, allowing individuals to be diagnosed without having to do a test or leave their homes.

 Another example of this would be in the prediction of Alzheimer's disease.
-It is now possible for machine learning models to listen to a patient's speech and determine whether a person is likely to suffer from Alzheimer's disease in the future.
+It is now possible for AI algorithms and models to listen to a patient's speech and determine whether a person is likely to suffer from Alzheimer's disease in the future.
 From this, we can see that the use of AI in this sector provides novel ways to diagnose disease, which are both non-invasive and accurate and time-efficient.

 Wearable Technology Integration